Docker Overview

 Abstract

-We often try to simplify things but usually end up making it much more difficult.
+We often try to simplify things but usually end up making them much more difficult.
 Similar is the case with code.
 We code, install additional dependencies, and remove redundancies.
-With this 3 step process, we sometimes end up with very difficult process to explain on how to reproduce the results and rerun the experiments.
-This blog explains about docker which is a tool designed to make it easier to create, deploy, and run applications by using containers.
+With this 3-step process, we sometimes end up with a very difficult process to explain how to reproduce the results and rerun the experiments.
+This blog explains Docker, which is a tool designed to make it easier to create, deploy, and run applications by using containers.

 Earlier Work

-Before docker was introduced, virtualization of resources was used which provided independent virtual machines for clients to work upon.
-But this came with a price of heavy operating systems which may easily exceed over 1GB despite supporting light applications (like 300MB).
-So, this drawback led to advent of containers (dockers).
+Before Docker was introduced, virtualization of resources was used which provided independent virtual machines for clients to work upon.
+But this came with the price of heavy operating systems which may easily exceed over 1GB despite supporting light applications (around 300MB).
+This drawback led to the advent of containers (Docker).

 Docker and Virtual Machine Architecture

 Docker is based on containers which run on shared resources of your PC but in isolation as shown in the following architecture.
-Container is an efficient mechanism to keep your software components together and maintainable.
-You can also run multiple containers at the same time to support a serive.
-Docker also provides with a mechanism to start all the containers concerned with that service with one command using docker compose.
+A container is an efficient mechanism to keep your software components together and maintainable.
+You can also run multiple containers at the same time to support a service.
+Docker also provides a mechanism to start all the containers concerned with that service with one command using Docker Compose.
 We will talk about it later.

 Dockerfile